Ecological heating (Eco-heating)

 Efficiency – the humbug

 Just a reminder; the sun is free.
 There is no need to agonise over panel efficiency.
-The most reliable flat plate thermal panels are cheap so if you need more power just add more.
+Flat plate thermal panels are cheap and reliable so if you need more power just add more.
 Anyway, during the hotter months they are more efficient than evacuated tube types.

-To store daytime heat pump production, the target temperature needs to be raised and that is relatively inefficient compared with driving the under-floor heating directly.
+To store daytime heat pump production, the target temperature needs to be raised and that is less efficient than driving the under-floor heating directly.
 Again the pump is usually running free, courtesy of the sun, so the efficiency doesn’t matter.

 The Eco-heating system